 These numbers matter because a major decline in amphibian diversity can cause a major decline in the health and sustainability of ecosystems as a whole, and a deteriorating ecosystem means the deterioration of the quality of human life.
 Amphibians can help us in numerous ways — from assessing the general health of our ecosystems, to pest control, water filtration and medical research.

 One of their greatest contributions is their role as "bioindicators" — markers that allow scientists to clearly identify the need for biological examination.
 Amphibian Ark reports that because of their incredibly thin skin, amphibians are much more susceptible to disease.

 If an area has a large number of amphibians that exhibit signs of disease, it's clear the area isn't as healthy as it should be.
 Scientists follow the health of amphibians to pinpoint locations that suffer from negative environmental factors.
 By observing these factors, scientists can determine which areas demand attention and where they should conduct their studies.

-In addition, amphibians are an integral part of the circle of life, as they consume many mosquitoes and insects while also serving as prey for larger animals.
+In addition, amphibians are an integral part of the circle of life, as they consume many mosquitoes and other insects while also serving as prey for larger animals.

-The Australian red-eyed tree-frog and its relatives possess chemical compounds that can be used as prevention for HIV.
+The Australian red-eyed tree frog and its relatives possess chemical compounds that can be used as prevention for HIV.
 Due to the organic chemical compounds that exist within frogs, we are able to make advancements in medicine that might otherwise be impossible.

-Amphibians broaden our research abilities by allowing us to learn more about bodies and our environment — giving us the means to sustain many aspects of human life and the world in which we thrive.
+Amphibians broaden our research abilities by allowing us to learn more about our bodies and our environment — giving us the means to sustain many aspects of human life and the world in which we thrive.